Urgent Care

 When should I seek emergency care?

 Call 911 immediately if you fear that you have a serious, life-threatening illness or injury, such as stroke, heart attack, uncontrollable bleeding or head injury with loss of consciousness.
+Emergency Departments are open 24 hours a day, seven days a week, 365 days a year.

 You should seek care in an emergency room if you have the following: